lgm527/lgm527/README.md

 - [Glitch](https://www.glitch.com/@lgm527/)
 - [CodePen](https://www.codepen.io/lgm527/)

-## In NYC and want to become a tree steward ?
+## In NYC and want to become a tree steward?

 Locate a tree near you at [TreeTrends](https://lgm527.github.io/tt2/) 🌲